-- 9.2.1 A specified category of properties; or - 9.2.2 A specified category of owners of property as provided for hereunder. - 9.3 The municipality will not grant relief to the owners of property on an individual basis unless otherwise stipulated in this policy. - 9.4 Indigent debtors - 9.4.1.
+- 9.2.1 A specified category of properties; or - 9.2.2 A specified category of owners of property as provided for hereunder. - 9.3 The municipality will not grant relief to the owners of property on an individual basis unless otherwise stipulated in this policy. (see page 30/63) - 9.4 Indigent debtors - 9.4.1.
 Households that are longer in a position to pay must make application to Council for relief.